GitHub-Insight-ANZ-Lab/aiapp1day/labs/2c_rag_langchain/README.md

     console.log(await ragLCELChain("What yellow products do you have?"));
     ```

-8. Save the `index.js` file.
+8. Save the `langchian-rag.js` file.

 9. Run the application by executing the following command in the terminal window:

     ```bash
-    npm start
+    node langchian-rag.js
     ```

     ![The console output shows the response from the LLM based on the augmented prompt and returns the LLM response.](media/rag_chain_output.png "RAG chain output")

-10. Delete or comment out the code added in step 7.

-11. Save the `index.js` file.

-12. try out this example

-todo: need to add an example that user can play with the code so far before next agent section.
+10. Lets now try a different question.

+    ```javascript
+    console.log(await ragLCELChain("What is the name of the product that has the SKU TI-R982?"));
+    ```

+>**Question** Why do we get a response like this? how can we improve it?

 ## 2c.3 LangChain agent

 In this section, we'll implement a LangChain agent that will be used to interact with the LLM.
 The agent will be used to control the flow and behavior of the call into the LLM.
 An agent differs from the previous RAG chain in that the RAG chain is a definition of a sequence of specific actions.
 Agents on the other hand are equipped with various tools and will determine which actions to take based on the context of the conversation.
 In this scenario, an agent will be equipped with two tools, one that uses a retriever chain from the vector store, and another that will perform a MongoDB lookup based on a SKU value.
 The reason the SKU lookup tool is introduced is because the vector store is built for semantic search.
 Some fields, such as the `_id` or `sku` fields do not have semantic meaning and therefore a direct lookup is more appropriate.

-1. Open the `index.js` file in the Visual Studio Code editor.
+1. Open the `langchian-agent.js` file in the Visual Studio Code editor.

 2. Immediately after the `const { StringOutputParser } = require("@langchain/core/output_parsers");` line of code, add the following dependencies to support the creation of the LangChain agent: